How to choose your Olive Oil

 5. Taste the oil: If possible, try the oil before you buy it.
 A good EVOO should have a fruity, slightly bitter taste, and a peppery finish.

 6. Price: High-quality EVOO can be expensive, so be prepared to spend a bit more for a good one.
-Avoid cheap oils that are likely to be adulterated with other oils.
+An inexpensive olive oil is inexpensive for a reason.
+Read: Exploring the factors behind the premium price of Extra Virgin Olive Oil

 By following these tips, you can increase your chances of choosing a high-quality EVOO that will provide all the health benefits and delicious taste that olive oil is famous for.